Network switching subsystem

 The NSS originally consisted of the circuit-switched core network, used for traditional GSM services such as voice calls, SMS, and circuit switched data calls.
 It was extended with an overlay architecture to provide packet-switched data services known as the GPRS core network.
-This allows mobile phones to have access to services such as WAP, MMS and the Internet.
+This allows GSM mobile phones to have access to services such as WAP, MMS and the Internet.

 Mobile switching center (MSC)

 Description

 The mobile switching center (MSC) is the primary service delivery node for GSM/CDMA, responsible for routing voice calls and SMS as well as other services (such as conference calls, FAX, and circuit-switched data).

 The MSC sets up and releases the end-to-end connection, handles mobility and hand-over requirements during the call and takes care of charging and real-time prepaid account monitoring.

 In the GSM mobile phone system, in contrast with earlier analogue services, fax and data information is sent digitally encoded directly to the MSC.
 Only at the MSC is this re-coded into an "analogue" signal (although actually this will almost certainly mean sound is encoded digitally as a pulse-code modulation (PCM) signal in a 64-kbit/s timeslot, known as a DS0 in America).

 There are various different names for MSCs in different contexts which reflects their complex role in the network, all of these terms though could refer to the same MSC, but doing different things at different times.

 The gateway MSC (G-MSC) is the MSC that determines which "visited MSC" (V-MSC) the subscriber who is being called is currently located at.
 It also interfaces with the PSTN.
 All mobile to mobile calls and PSTN to mobile calls are routed through a G-MSC.
 The term is only valid in the context of one call, since any MSC may provide both the gateway function and the visited MSC function.
 However, some manufacturers design dedicated high capacity MSCs which do not have any base station subsystems (BSS) connected to them.
 These MSCs will then be the gateway MSC for many of the calls they handle.

 The visited MSC (V-MSC) is the MSC where a customer is currently located.
 The visitor location register (VLR) associated with this MSC will have the subscriber's data in it.

 The anchor MSC is the MSC from which a handover has been initiated.
 The target MSC is the MSC toward which a handover should take place.
 A mobile switching center server is a part of the redesigned MSC concept starting from 3GPP Release 4.